 - Be practical: providing care, walking the dog, doing housework, preparing meals, making a cup of tea, running errands

-- Be available when the person has died to support those they love practically and emotionally
+- Be available when the person has died to support those important to them practically and emotionally